alex-kinokon/jsx-dom/README.md

 );
 ```

-**Note:** If you need JSX.Fragment support in TypeScript, you must `import` the entire library as `React` namespace because of TypeScript restrictions.
+**Note:** If you need `JSX.Fragment` support, you must `import` the entire library as `React` namespace.

-You need to tell your transpiler to use the name `h`.
-If you prefer not to, or you need to use JSX.Fragment, skip to the next section for instructions.
+Optionally, we recommend you to tell your transpiler to use the name `h` because it is shorter.
+If you prefer not to, or you need to use JSX.Fragment, [skip to the next section for instructions](#wildcard-import).
 For Babel users, specify within your `.babelrc`:

 ```js
 "plugins": [